vogelsgesang/docs/docs/basics/ssh.rst

 Setting up SSH
 ==============

-For security reasons, we can only access your private repositories after you added an SSH key to your git server.
+For security reasons, we only access your private repositories via a SSH key.
 The SSH key will be automatically provided, once you'll add a private repository to your account.

 On the following pages, you'll find short tutorials on how to add the SSH key to your git server: